Eslanda Goode Robeson: Anthropologist

-In 1931, the couple were living in London and became more estranged.
+In 1931, the couple were living in London, England, and became more estranged.
 Eslanda resumed her own career, taking acting parts in three movies over the next couple of years.
 She enrolled at the London School of Economics for anthropology and graduated in 1937.
 In England, she learned more about Africa.
 She made the first of three journeys to the continent, touring South and East Africa with her son in 1936.
 With the signs of war imminent in Europe, the Robesons moved back to Harlem in 1938.
-Three years later, they moved to Enfield, Connecticut to their estate "The Beeches".
+Three years later, they moved to Enfield, Connecticut, to their estate "The Beeches".
 Eslanda earned her Ph.D. in anthropology at the Hartford Seminary in 1946.
-Using her diary notes of her Africa trip, she completed her second book African Journey the same year.
-The book was unusual, as few books in those days dealt with Africa in the first place, and her perspective, as an African American woman, on women in black Africa was unique.
+Using her diary notes of her Africa trip, she completed her second book, African Journey, the same year.
+The book was unusual, as few books in those days dealt with Africa in the first place, and her perspective, as an African-American woman, on women in black Africa was unique.
 The book's publication was endorsed by Pearl Buck, whose husband was the head of the John Day publishing house.
 The book argued that black people should take pride in their African heritage.
 Both white and black reviews were favorable.

 Buck and Eslanda continued to work together.
 As a result, American Argument was published in 1949, a book of dialogues and comments, edited by Buck, that lets Eslanda speak on society, politics, gender role, and race relations.
-While the book contained a critique of cold war politics, its reception, in general, was positive, but few copies were sold.
+While the book contained a critique of Cold War politics, its reception, in general, was positive, but few copies were sold.